wjdp/xSACdb/docs/roles.md

 A trip organiser can create trips and edit their own.

 ## Site Administrator
 Can add/edit sites, trusted and qualified members.
+All non-ordinary roles are site admins.

 ## Members Officer/Moderator
 Can edit all members records, once a member joins you'll need to update fields that they can't, these people can.